 b.
 Fees and Charges.
 Most ticket suppliers provide tickets to the military at a discount.
 A reasonable fee shall be added to the net cost of the tickets to cover the costs of the operation of the ITT program.
 This fee shall be based on a portion of the discount received from the vendor and not a flat fee for all tickets offered.
 The fees for tickets shall range from eight percent to ten percent, providing the discount offered by the vendor shall result in at least an eight percent discount for the customer unless specified otherwise by agreement with the vendor.
-If the discount offered by the vendor the commission above ten percent.
+If the discount offered by the vendor is considerably more than 20%, the ITT office may increase the commission above ten percent.
 The mark-on fees for hotel rooms shall be ten percent.
 Refer to chapter 1, paragraph 13b for more information on Category B fees and charges.
 Fees shall be collected at time of purchase and receipt provided to the patron.